deepcerulean/passive_record/README.md

 ### Queries

-  You can acquire `Core::Query` objects from a model `Post` which includes PassiveRecord through `where`.
+  You can acquire `Core::Query` objects through the class method `where`.
 These are chainable, accept nested conditions, and understand scopes defined as class methods.
 The query object will have the following public methods:

   - `Post.where(conditions).all`
   - `Post.where(conditions).each` enumerates over `where(conditions).all`, so we have `where(conditions).count`, `where(conditions).first`, etc.